decond/decond/README.md

-econd
+decond
 ==============

-A framework that calculates electrical conductivities from MD trajectories and performs various decomposition methods
+A framework that calculates the electrical conductivity from MD trajectories and performs various decomposition methods on the conductivity

 ### Note